bbatsov/metaredux/_posts/2019-03-30-the-missing-ruby-code-formatter.md

 This article is not so much about the formatting tools themselves, but more about the idea of the viability of unified formatting style and the dangers of reinventing the wheel.
-It's also about sharing some lessons about working with `ripper` that I learned the hard way.
-I was prompted to write this post when I saw the announcement of `rubyfmt` recently and I remembered I had already seen 3 similar tools already...
+It's also about sharing some lessons about working with `ripper` and building static code analysis tools that I learned the hard way.

+What prompted me to write this article was the recent announcement of `rubyfmt`.
+I recall that the first thought that came to my mind was "Another one?".
+How many Ruby code formatters to we need before it's enough?
+When will agree to mark the code formatting as a solved problem?

 We can compete, or we can work together towards the common goal.
 In my experience collaboration yields better results than competition (at least with respect to open-source software projects).
+On this positive note I'll wrap it up.

 Keep hacking, everyone!
 May your Ruby code be always perfectly formatted and may RuboCop be merciful towards your CI builds!